-The purpose of the Waterfront Marine Dependent district is to protect and enhance existing marine-dependent and marine-related uses along the waterfront.
-In addition, the expansion of existing marine uses, such as marinas, is encouraged, and the redevelopment of non-marine uses into marine-dependent/related uses is encouraged.
-Density bonuses may be allowed when public waterfront access is provided.
-Additional intents of this zoning district include the protection and provision of public waterfront access and water views.
-Finally, when a project involves residential development, the placement of residential units along the side streets in an overall development project is encouraged.
+WMD waterfront marine dependent.
+The purpose of this district is to protect and enhance the existing marine dependent and marine related uses located along the waterfront.
+In addition, the expansion of existing marine uses such as marinas is encouraged and the redevelopment of nonmarine uses into marine dependent/related uses is encouraged.
+This district will allow a certain percentage of an overall development project.
+Density bonuses may be allowed when public access is provided for.
+Additional intents in this district include the protection and provision of public access and views.
+Finally, when a project involves residential development, the placement of residential units along the street sides of overall development projects is encouraged in this district.

-The purpose of the Waterfront Mixed Use district is to encourage the development of marine, civic, tourism and cultural land use activities which benefit from the location of the Central Waterfront area and to enhance this area as the civic and cultural center of Newburyport.
-Structures that are totally residential are not allowed in this district.
-Additional intents of this district include the protection and provision of access and views.
+WMU waterfront mixed use.
+The purpose of this district is to encourage the development of marine, civic, tourism, and cultural land uses activities which benefit from the location of the central waterfront and to enhance this area as the civic and cultural center of the city.
+Structures which are totally residential are not allowed in this district.
+Additional intents in this district include the protection and provision of public access and views.